Adaptive hydrogels with spatiotemporal stiffening using pH-modulating enzymes: Conclusion

+\textbf{Corrigendum} The authors wish to clarify that the pH-dependent activity of glucose oxidase critically depends upon the specific mediator employed.
+While the citations in the text pertain to enzyme activities observed with oxygen, which exhibit a bell-shaped pH-dependence with a maximum at pH 6, the use of ferricyanide in this study results in a monotonic increase in activity as pH decreases to 3.\cite{wilson1992GlucoseOxidase} Preliminary experimental data based on liquid phase experiments confirms this monotonic increase in activity down to pH 4, but shows an attenuated and incomplete ferricyanide turnover at pH 3.
+Furthermore, embedding glucose oxidase in a hydrogel may further alter the observed trend, as the surrounding chemical environment can strongly affect pH-dependent activity.
+Consequently, the negative feedback inherent to the enzyme is expected to be negligible for this system, but stem from mediator depletion instead.

-The authors thank Dr. Kirill Feldmann for introducing the pH rheology setup and measurement, Dr. Hanspeter Schmid for help with the automation of linear fitting to measure the propagation speed, Nicolas Wyler for his support in the optical tracking experiments, Dr. Robert Style for help with the indentation measurement and analysis and Christian Furrer for producing the in-situ rheology setup and the cooling plate for the UV curing chamber.
+\textbf{Acknowledgments} The authors would like to express their heartfelt gratitude to Dr. Hanspeter Schmid for his open and willing assistance in automating the linear fitting to measure the propagation speed and the statistical analysis.
+Our sincere gratitude to Dr. Robert Style for opening the world of indentation measurements and analysis to us.
+We also thank Dr. Kirill Feldmann for introducing the pH rheology setup and measurement, Nicolas Wyler for his support in the optical tracking experiments, Christian Furrer for producing the in-situ rheology setup and the cooling plate for the UV curing chamber, Dr. Elena Tervoort for the SEM and EDX analysis, and finally Prof. Nico Bruns, Dr. Luciano Boesel, and Sam Russell for the fruitful discussions.
 This work was financially supported by the Swiss National Science Foundation through the NCCR Bio-inspired Materials (51NF40-205603).